-Ten large coal-fired generators have closed since Munmorah ceased operations in 2012, the latest being Liddell this year.
+Ten large coal-fired power stations have closed since Munmorah ceased operations in 2012, the latest being Liddell in April 2023.
 Retirements have been announced for all but one of the remaining fleet, with about half by 2035 and the rest by 2051, continuing the steady rate of retirement since 2012: see Figure 1.